|

 Farmland

-HAP (2004) incl. the national Priority Habitats Ancient and
+HAP (2004) includes national Priority Habitats Ancient and

 species-rich hedgerows, Cereal field margins, and Eutrophic standing